markstringer-dti/markstringer-dti.github.io/dti.md

 delivery of working software.
 All of the things that we wanted to know about the swamp are further informed by the delivery of working software.
 Who values this project?
 How is it seen in the rest of the organisation?
 Who wants to stop it?
 Who wants to regulate it?
+Who is this person who has suddenly started to turn up in your meetings who is taking credit for it?

 ### You create "pull"